zhaoyipeng/FMXComponents/README.md

 ## 14.TFMXCallout

 This component wrote by Aone, it's also a very good demo of the INativeCanvas.
-Thinks a lot to Aone.
+Thanks a lot to Aone.

 ![TFMXCallout](SnapShots/FMXCallout.gif)  <br>